What is 585 Gold – How Does 585 Gold Stamp Look?

 Here is an example of it where left one is showing white gold made with 14k purity and yellow gold in 585.
 Both of these are same.

-Composition of 585 Gold
+14k 585 Gold Stamp

-Mixture of gold with platinum or nickel.
+White gold is a mixture of gold and platinum or nickel.

 Where 585 Gold can be Used

-585 gold can be used in various forms such as gold plating, solid gold jewelry, gold vermeil and gold filled jewelry etc.
+It can be used in various forms such as gold plating, solid gold jewelry, gold vermeil and gold filled jewelry etc.

 Gold Plating

-585 gold can be used for gold plating over a base metal like silver, copper or even steel.
+585 in gold can be used for gold plating over a base metal like silver, copper or even steel.
 Main purpose of gold plating is to get gold looks at a cheaper price.
 This plating is very thin erodes off after some time.

 Solid Gold Jewelry